tjohnston-softdev/aurion-assessment-2110/instructions.md

 * A node is represented using an alphabet character: `[A-Z]`
 * A graph must have multiple nodes and edges.
 Otherwise, there will be errors.
 	* This is covered both during the initial format check and after the graph has been parsed.
-* There is no hard upper limit on the number of nodes, but only alphabet characters are supported.
+* There is no hard limit on the number of nodes, but only alphabet characters are supported.
 (26 possible values)
-* There is a hard upper limit of 300 edges.
-Afterwards, further input will be ignored without error.
+* There is a hard limit of 300 edges.
+Further input will be ignored without error.
 * Edges are only one-way, so 'BC' and 'CB' are different edges.
 	* These edges can have different distances, even if they are the same nodes in the opposite direction.
-* Duplicate edges will be ignored without error.
+* Duplicate edges are ignored without error.
 The first one takes priority.
 * Recursive edges (eg. A to A) will be ignored without error.
 * Edge distance must be a whole number between 1 and 1000000000 (a billion)
-	* Higher numbers will be ignored without error.
+	* Higher numbers are ignored without error.
 	* Negative and decimal values still cause errors during the initial format check because the respective characters are not allowed.

 #### Pathfinding